 Sadly, people with White privilege often make decisions about people whose lived reality they know (or care to know) very little about, though they may pay lip service to it.
 Or they may say they "don't see colour", or one is "playing the race card".
 Race is not a card to be played, it's a non-changeable factor that causes real disadvantages in many areas of life, as evidenced by research in many social contexts.
 For example, the fact that there is a significant wage gap between Canadian born and educated minorities, and Canadian born and educated Caucasians despite the children of visible minority immigrant parents going to university at much higher rates than the rest of the population.
 Refusing to acknowledge race is a way for those with white privilege to ignore systemic inequalities, maintain their power and diffuse their responsibility in considering what factors contribute to discrimination and exclusion from the highest decision making positions.
 By pretending the issue does not exist, it is easier to maintain the status quo that is already in their favour and avoid any change that could upset the power balance.
 It is easier to silence dissenting voices by inflicting punishment, to teach others vicariously not to speak up.

 This lack of empathy for 'the other' dehumanizes the victim, inhibits one's ability to feel their pain, and as a result causes injustices to be swept under the rug or minimized to as great extent as possible.
-It greatly angers me that when someone complains about racial discrimination, that the judge or person in charge of hearing the complaint is often a White, upper middle class man or woman.
-Although I have seen a few notable exceptions, people from this privileged group usually lack the awareness and humility to truly understand (or to take the time to learn) the subtle nuances of racism and all the ways in which it has historically (through intergenerational trauma) affected and continues to affect racialized people.
+When someone complains or files a lawsuit about racial discrimination, the judge or person in charge of hearing the complaint is more often someone with White privilege than not.
+People from this privileged group can at times lack the awareness and humility to truly understand (or to take the time to learn) the subtle nuances of racism and all the ways in which it has historically (through intergenerational trauma) affected and continues to affect racialized people.
 These people don't take the time to learn because there are no consequences for them for their ignorance.
 If you make an appeal, the higher and higher you go up the chain of command, almost all the decision makers are people with white privilege.
-They have the power and they abuse it because whether consciously or unconsciously, they believe they will get away with it.

 As one of my favourite authors Najwa Zebian notes, they often would like to believe something is wrong with you then something wrong happened to you.
-You are written off as an aggressive or threatening troublemaker when you have the courage to advocate for your rights.
-This placing of people with White privilege in positions where they have to decide on whether racial discrimination happened, for example in regulatory bodies, organizations, courts and tribunals, shows zero sensitivity towards the complainant and most of the time risks re-traumatizing them in the process.
-There is usually no way for the complainant to bring up white privilege as a bias or demand that another person of colour investigate the case because it's up to the judge to decide whether they exhibit a bias and take themselves off the case.
-Bringing up potential bias could risk angering the judge before you start the case and puts you at a further disadvantage.
-Very few people will recuse themselves if asked on this ground, and there are no consequences if they don't adequately consider the evidence as to why they should.
+You are written off as a troublemaker when you have the courage to advocate for your rights.
+I believe that placing of people with White privilege in positions where they have to decide on whether racial discrimination happened, for example in regulatory bodies, organizations, courts and tribunals, has the potential to show a lack of sensitivity towards the complainant and can possibly risk re-traumatizing them in the process.

 "We don't change the world when we whisper, we change it when we roar"